-The reason I started the foundation:
+The reason I started the foundation…

 We arrived at the vet hospital in Portland and he had the surgery.
 While I was waiting in the waiting room 1/3 of the people could not afford their vet bill and they were denied care credit.
-The choices they had was to pay their vet bill or euthanize their animal some of them started crying and some of them walked out.
-How can anyone choose between money or their animal.
+The choices they had were to pay their vet bill or euthanize their animal some of them started crying and some of them walked out.
+How can anyone choose between money or their animal?

-One couple told me they had to take a loan out on their house for $2000 Vet Bill.
+One couple told me they had to take a loan out on their house for $2,000 Vet Bill.
 This is so wrong that no one has to do that.
 I helped one individual pay the bill and then I knew this is the foundation I wanted to start.

 I always wanted to start a foundation to help people and animals but I wasn’t sure which direction I want to go in.
 I didn’t want to do what everyone else was doing I wanted to be different.

-When people ask me why I start the foundation it was because I wanted to give other animals and their owners A second chance at life just like butterball did.
+When people ask me why I start the foundation it was because I wanted to give other animals, and their owners, a second chance at life just like Butterball did.